guglielmopadula/tirocinio_sissa/README.md

 - OTM: contains some script for computing an Optimal Transport Map that preserves the volume in intermediate times.
 - Paper: contains some papers (hoping that I am not violating some copyright rules)
 - Poster: contains the poster for the Sissa Summer School
-- VAE: contains an implementation of a Variational Autoencoder for generating paralallelepipeds of costant volume
+- DeepLearning: contains an implementation of a Variational Autoencoder for generating paralallelepipeds of costant volume